datarisk-io/mlops_codex/docs/source/deploying.rst

         return output

 The first parameter is now also a path for the data.
 We have different path parameter because each async model execution is saved in a different place.
-And the files uploaded when deploying the model are kept the same everytime.
+And the files uploaded when deploying the model are kept the same every time.
-If you want to keep your code more dinamic (and dont want to enforce a file name pattern) you can use the `inputFileName` env variable, that will be same as the filename uploaded for that execution.
+If you want to keep your code more dynamic (and don't want to enforce a file name pattern) you can use the `inputFileName` env variable, that will be same as the filename uploaded for that execution.
 You must save the result in the same path you got the input file.
 And the return of that function should be this full path.